dariushhpg1/IconaMoon/README.md

 Our icons are designed in 5 different styles.
 Choose yours and make the design pops!

 ## Pixel-Based Grid
-Our entire libarary is designed in a 24px × 24px frame with 2px of padding.
+Our entire library is designed in a 24px × 24px frame with 2px of padding.
 They are sharp, catchy and ready to scale up to any sizes.

 ## Shapes
 We designed IconaMoon based on rectangles, circles and lines.
 That gave us a uniform structure for all icons and that’s just what we want in an icon set!